Phantom scalar field counterpart to Curzon-Chazy spacetime: The wormhole

 where $k^t(x)>0$ is a function of all coordinates while the vectors satisfy the normalization condition $k^\mu l_\mu =-2$.
 Using the metric on the sphere $\sigma_{\mu\nu}$ we can compute the expansion using the formula

 The resulting expansions then read

 For $r>m$ the outgoing and the ingoing expansion have expected signs $\theta^{(k)}>0$ and $\theta^{(l)}<0$.
 This changes at the minimum of the areal radius $R_A$ located at $r=m$ where the expansions vanish and then flip signs for $r<m$.
 This is consistent with the notion of a wormhole with a throat at $r=m$.
-In order to obtain a better insight it is useful to compare our spacetime to a more simple one such as the Bronnikov-Ellis (B-E) wormhole \cite{Elliswormhole} which is the simplest static spherically symmetric wormhole given by metric
+In order to obtain a better insight it is useful to compare our spacetime to a more simple one such as the Bronnikov--Ellis (BE) wormhole \cite{Elliswormhole} which is the simplest static spherically symmetric wormhole given by metric

-The convenience of the coordinates used in the B-E wormhole stems from the form of the areal radius ($g_{\theta\theta}$) which is a symmetric function with respect to the throat at $x=0$.
+The convenience of the coordinates used in the BE wormhole stems from the form of the areal radius ($g_{\theta\theta}$) which is a symmetric function with respect to the throat at $x=0$.
 In our case we can also find analogous coordinate $x \in (-\infty,\infty )$ which can be defined as

 The inverse transformation is then

 where $\Theta (x)$ is the step function while $W(x)$ and $W(-1,x)$ are the branches of Lambert $W$-function.
 The metric then has the desired form

 The functions $g_{tt}(x)$ and $g_{xx}(x)$ are rather lengthy expressions and so it serves no purpose to actually write them down here when it is easy to plot them (see figure \ref{whcoord}).